-4.15 Cash flow forecast requirements and the outlook for short-term interest rates are important factors to consider when making investments.
-During 2018 base interest rate was 0.5% until August when the base interest rate rose to 0.75%.
-This was the second base interest rate rise since 2007.

-4.16 In 2019-20 the Council will continue to invest for the longest permitted duration with quality counterparties to maximise return without compromising security, or liquidity.
-In particular instances the Section 151 Officer will authorise investments in the LAS blue category (see para 4.22) for a period of up to two years, which is currently longer than the LAS recommended duration of one year.
+- 4.15 Cash flow forecast requirements and the outlook for short-term interest rates are important factors to consider when making investments.
+During 2019 base interest rate was 0.75%. - 4.16 In 2020-21 the Council will continue to invest in the specified investment category for the longest permitted duration with quality counterparties to maximise return without compromising security, or liquidity.
+In particular instances the Section 151 Officer will authorise investments in the LAS blue category (see para 4.20) for a period of up to two years, which is currently longer than the LAS recommended duration of one year.
 Otherwise, the length of investments permitted will vary if necessary in line with LAS advice subject to the Council's upper time limits.

-Table 15: Investments maturing after the end of the current financial year.
+Table 14: Investments maturing after the end of the current financial year.

-- 4.17 Bank Rate is currently forecast to continue on a rising trend with further 0.25% increases forecast for June 2019 and March 2020, this would take base rate up to 1.25% in March 2020. - 4.18 The Council will primarily make short-dated deposits of up to a year with appropriately rated banks or UK local authorities rather than utilising call accounts or money market funds in order to maximise interest.
+- 4.17 The Council now has approved £10m of investments in the Non-Specified category, and there is scope for the Section 151 officer to increase this by a further £5m subject to proper due diligence. - 4.18 Bank Rate is currently forecast to continue on a rising trend with further 0.25% increases forecast for March 2021 and June 2022, this would take base rate up to 1.25% in June 2022.

+- 4.19 The Council will primarily make short-dated deposits of up to a year with appropriately rated banks or UK local authorities rather than utilising call accounts or money market funds in order to maximise interest.
 Transaction costs will be taken into account in any investment decision for smaller sums, which means balances of up to £1m may be retained in lower interest rate accounts.
-This will be done to save transaction costs, where transaction costs would exceed interest earned. - 4.19 The 2019-20 financial year will mark the start of the Council taking a more diverse approach to investments in accordance with the limits above.
-The Section 151 officer will consider a range of investments newly introduced within the unspecified investment category to gain a greater return on the Council's core balances that can be invested over the medium to longer term.
-This will be done whilst maintaining liquidity in accordance with the forecasts of cash flow. - 4.20 There will be daily monitoring of investments by treasury staff and there will be first quarter, half year, third quarter and year end reports that detail investment activity and performance to Audit and Standards Committee and to Council.
+This will be done to save transaction costs, where transaction costs would exceed interest earned. - 4.20 There will be daily monitoring of investments by treasury staff and there will be first quarter, half year, third quarter and year end reports that detail investment activity and performance to Audit and Standards Committee and to Council.